Collective epithelial migration mediated by the unbinding of hexatic defects: Methods

 where $\sum_{\langle x,y \rangle}$ stands for a sum over the nearest neighbors of the pixel where $\Phi=0$.
-The procedure is reiterated until the $\varphi_{\rm tot} \neq 0$ at every point.
+The procedure is reiterated until no change occurs in two consecutive iterations.
 Finally, upon segmenting the thresholded density, we identify the cell's vertices $\{ \bm{r}_{v} \}_{c}$, as those points where $\varphi_{\rm tot} > 2$.
 Tissue rearrangement events are identified by tracking changes in the list of neighbors of each cell.